cywei23/my-notes/README.md

 - Snippets
 - spellchecker
 - Variable inspecor

+### pip for local conda environment
+If you create a conda environment, activate the environment, and then pip install the distributions package, you'll find that the system installs your package globally rather than in your local conda environment.
+However, if you create the conda environment and install pip simultaneously, you'll find that pip behaves as expected installing packages into your local environment:
+- `conda create --name environmentname pip`

+### venv & pip install a local package
+- `conda update python`
+- `python -m venv venv_name`
+- `source venv venv_name/bin/activate`
+- `cd python_package_example`
+- `pip install .`

 ### Set up virtual environment & scrapy
 - `python -V` use python 3.6.5